 A dissolution of marriage occurs following a successful petition for divorce and ends a valid marriage.
-Dissolution of marriage covers nullity and divorce.
+Dissolution of marriage covers annulments and decree absolutes.

-A petitioner must prove 1 or more of 5 facts (adultery, unreasonable behaviour, desertion, and separation, either with or without consent of the respondent), in order to establish the irretrievable breakdown of the marriage.
+A petitioner must prove one or more of five facts (adultery, unreasonable behaviour, desertion and separation, either with or without consent of the respondent) to establish the irretrievable breakdown of the marriage.

 Her Majesty’s Courts and Tribunals Service (HMCTS)

 Her Majesty’s Courts and Tribunals Service is an executive agency of the Ministry of Justice and is responsible for the running of most of the courts and tribunals in England and Wales.
 HMCTS supplies information on divorces to ONS.

 This is an alternative to divorce and does not dissolve the marriage, but absolves the parties from the obligation to live together.
 This procedure might, for example, be used if religious beliefs forbid or discourage divorce.

 Following constitutional reforms, the Ministry of Justice was created on 9 May 2007.
 It is responsible, among other things, for the administration of the court system in England and Wales through the Court Service.

 UK Statistics Authority Code of Practice for Statistics

 The principles and protocols followed and upheld by all those involved in producing National Statistics.

 Since 1 April 2008, Office for National Statistics (ONS) is the executive office of the UK Statistics Authority.